smg-real-estate/React-Assignment/README.md

 5. Create a new component called `Card`, that will be similar to `https://getbootstrap.com/docs/4.0/components/card/#images`.
 It should contain an image, title and an excerpt of the description (20 characters).

-6. Using `https://properties-34748.firebaseio.com/similar/{LISTING ID}.json`, adapt your API to fetch the IDs of similar listings.

-7. On the Details Page, utilising the `Card` component, display the similar listings underneath the original listing.

 Consider adding some styling.